-If you live in School District 272 and are waiving out of EPHA, contact Valerie Glazier at email@example.com to start the waiver process.
+If you live in School District 272 and are waiving out of EPHA, contact Michael Heller at firstname.lastname@example.org to start the waiver process.

 If you are not a United States citizen then you will need to complete a Youth Player Transfer form in accordance with USA Hockey rules prior to playing a regular season game.
 A Youth Player Transfer form is required prior to every season.
 For more information and the form please go to the USA Hockey website under Youth Transfer Forms.
 The forms are submitted and completed through USA Hockey.

 A. PARTICIPATION POLICY - MH is a community-based amateur hockey program.
 Members in good standing are to participate on teams from their local association (local affiliate) based on the residence of their parent(s) or legal guardian(s).
 The boundaries of the geographical area served by each local association are determined by MH and recorded in the Affiliate Agreements.
 In some circumstances, players may participate in another association by requesting a formal waiver from this policy.